 The itinerary continues outside the museum, under the covered walkway of the castle, with the Lapidarium.
 Here one finds monuments, sculptures and epigraphs of Roman origin, mostly from the collections of two local Counts, Gorgo and the aforementioned di Toppo, who owned land in Aquileia and its surrounds.
 In addition to these, a number of items that were the result of chance findings or had been re-used in various buildings are also exhibited.
 As for the thematically divided artefacts on display, these mostly explore necropoleis and ancient road systems.

-The playroom is an additional leg of the itinerary, displaying some Egyptian finds donated by Riccardo Mattencloit-Ubelli.
-His aunt, the countess Olga Meraviglia-Crivelli, seemingly received them as a gift right from Lord Carnavon, the famous explorer who discovered Tuth-Ank-Amon’s tomb.
-The batch is not homogeneous, but made of various objects from different parts of Egypt and tombs from different ages, which in the early 1900s were sold as ordinary souvenirs.
-Sometimes they were even modified to be worn as jewels.
+The itinerary of the Archaeological Museum ends with the playroom, which is open to the public and it offers games with which families and young visitors can freely play, even without the presence of museum operators.
+In the Playroom, children will experience the museum in an unconventional way.
+The playroom also displays the Egyptian collection of the museum, donated by Riccardo Mattencloit-Ubelli.
+His aunt, the countess Olga Meraviglia-Crivelli, received those finds as a gift directly from Lord Carnavon, the famous explorer who discovered Tuth-Ank-Amon’s tomb.
+The batchis not homogeneous, but made of various objects from different parts of Egypt, which in the early 1900s were sold as souvenirs, and sometimes they were even modified to be worn as jewels.